 However if the company offers the flagship Legender here, its surely going to surpass the 10 PKR million mark considering the fact that it has much richer equipment, enhanced suspension, better safety suite and much distinct exterior enhancements than the regular Fortuner facelift.
 But whether all these features are going to make it here, remains a question that can only be answered with time.

-With currency dwindling at Rs 164 against the Dollar, added duties & taxes by the government followed by frequent price hikes by the companies, auto sales already reduced to half and the COVID-19 has made the situation even worse since automakers are experiencing zero sales for the last two months due to lockdowns and halt in assembly operations.
+With currency dwindling at Rs 168 against the Dollar, added duties & taxes by the government followed by frequent price hikes by the companies, auto sales already reduced to half and the COVID-19 pandemic has made the situation even worse for the local auto sector.

 IMC is yet to come out of the jolt of the washout of Toyota Yaris launch which came as a replacement of the entry-level Corolla variants.
-Even after more than two months of its launch, the Yaris is yet to hit the roads.
 However the company has already started testing the new 12th gen Corolla as camouflaged test mule was spotted testing last month.
 Perhaps IMC might also introduce the new Fortuner somewhere down the line but it sure depends on the overall circumstances including economy, pandemic and most importantly the price factor since with sales already reduced to half, how many are going to buy a local assembled Fortuner for PKR 1 crore or more?